Jupytext

 New superpower

-Notebooks your AI assistant can actually read
+Notebooks your AI assistant can actually work with

 • Ask an agent to refactor a cell — it edits the .py file, you reload in Jupyter.